 Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges.
 In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
+Since the UK's departure from the EU, these further checks are the same whether or not the individual was working in an European Economic Area country.
+They could include criminal checks for overseas applicants, using the Home Office guidance, or getting a letter through the applicant from the professional regulating authority (where available) in the country where they worked.
+Further information is in 'Keeping children safe in education'.

-These further checks should include a check for information about any teacher sanction or restriction that a European Economic Area professional regulating authority has imposed.
-Schools and colleges should consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.
+Schools and colleges should consider the circumstances that led to any restriction or sanction being imposed when considering a candidate's suitability for employment.

-Early years providers should seek additional criminal records checks for anyone who has lived or worked abroad.40
+Early years providers should seek additional criminal records checks for anyone who has lived or worked abroad.